xapi-project/xapi-storage/source/includes/plugin.html.md

 search: true
 ---
 # plugin
 The xapi toolstack expects all plugins to support a basic query interface.
+This means that if you plan to implement both, a volume and a datapath plugin, make sure that both implement the query interface.
 ## Type definitions
 ### query_result
 ```json